 - Excellent communication skills in English

-UIBK has a long history in scientific computing, and has been involved in a substantial number of national and international parallel processing and HPC projects.
+UIBK is a global Top-200 university with a long history in scientific computing, which has been involved in a substantial number of national and international parallel processing and HPC projects.
 At UIBK, the Distributed and Parallel Systems group collaborates closely with the Doctoral Programme Computational Interdisciplinary Modelling as well as the Research Centre for HPC, fostering an environment where domain scientists, parallel computing experts, and highly qualified international PhD students collaborate on HPC topics.

-Your application should be submitted to Thomas.Fahringer@uibk.ac.at as soon as possible, but no later than March 31st, 2019.
+Your application should be submitted to Thomas.Fahringer@uibk.ac.at as soon as possible.
 The e-mail subject should be “Full-time PhD Position in HPC” and it should include:

 - A Motivation Letter (How your expertise and vision make you a fit for this position)